-6. Submit the JCL in member UNVIN06.
-The JCL member performs a SMP/E ACCEPT of product FMIDs and any applied PTFs.

-Step ACCFMID must end with a condition code of 0.
-Step ACCPTFS is considered successful under any of the following conditions:

-- Step ends with condition code 0 or 4. - Step ends with condition code 12, and message GIM24801S is written in ddname SMPOUT. - 7.
-Submit the JCL in member UNVIN08.
-The JCL copies sample configuration members to the configuration libraries.

-8. Edit and submit the JCL in member UNVIN09.
-The JCL requires modifications as listed in the MODIFICATIONS section of the comments at the top of the JCL.

-The JCL copies the Universal Enterprise Controller and Universal Broker started procedure JCL to a system procedure library.
+- 5. Submit the JCL in member UNVIN06.
+The JCL member performs a SMP/E ACCEPT of product FMIDs and any applied PTFs. - Step ACCFMID must end with a condition code of 0.
+Step ACCPTFS is considered successful under any of the following conditions: - Step ends with condition code 0 or 4. - Step ends with condition code 12, and message GIM24801S is written in ddname SMPOUT. - 6.
+Submit the JCL in member UNVINO8.
+The JCL copies sample configuration members to the configuration libraries. - All steps must end with a return code 0. - 7.
+Edit and submit the JCL in member UNVIN09.
+The JCL requires modifications as listed in the MODIFICATIONS section of the comments at the top of the JCL. - The JCL copies the Universal Enterprise Controller and Universal Broker started procedure JCL to a system procedure library. - All steps must end with a return code 0.

+2.7.3 Universal Products 4.1.0 Upgrade, Existing CSI

-The Universal Products 3.2.0 Upgrade, Existing CSI installation process describes how to upgrade an existing Universal Products 3.2.0 package in an existing SMP/E CSI.
+The Universal Products 4.1.0 Upgrade, Existing CSI installation process describes how to upgrade an existing Universal Products 4.1.0 package in an existing SMP/E CSI.